Clare-Joyce/CDS_Project/README.md

 1. Element is hashed through the same hash functions
 2. Identify the position in bit array which needs to be set to 1.
-3. Verify if the positions are already set to 1 in the array If any of the positions are set to zero we can make sure that the element is not present in the set, but if all possitions are already set to 1 that are high chances that the element is already a memeber of the set.
+3. Verify if the positions are already set to 1 in the array If any of the positions are set to zero we can be sure that the element is not present in the set, but if all possitions are already set to 1 there is a high chance that the element is already a memeber of the set.

 # False Positive Rate

-While the bloom filter can guarantee that guarantee there is no false negatives that is when a filter says an element is not present, it is definitely not present, however they can produce false positives which means the filter says an element is present but it can be the case that it is not present.
+While the bloom filter can guarantee that guarantee there are no false negatives (that is when a filter says an element is not present, it is definitely not present), however they can produce false positives which means the filter says an element is present but it is case that it is not present.
 The false positive rate, can be computed using bit_array_size, no_of_hash_functions, and capacity which is the number of expected elements to be inserted into the filter.

 Let us illustrate this with an example, Suppose we want to check if 'pen' is already present or not.
 The hash value calculated is h1 = 2, h2 = 3 and h3 = 7.